jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### JavaScript Validation

 [JSHint](https://jshint.com/) was used to validate the Javascript code used in the app.
+In addition to the Javascript within script.js there were two additional small scripts which are located on edit profile page and add post page.
+These were intentionally placed there due to the small size of the scripts and being specific to those pages they were placed.
+This also allowed the script to run on page load, where these pages do not have a common URL due to each being specific to the user logged in.

 <details>
 <summary>Javascript file - script.js</summary>